pnp/blog/content/post/running-a-power-app-as-edge-extension.md

+---
-# Running a Power App as Edge Extension
+title: "Running a Power App as Edge Extension"
+date: 2021-10-12T02:53:00-04:00
+author: "Albert-Jan Schot"
+categories: []
+images:
+- images/blog/running-a-power-app-as-edge-extension/edge-plugin.gif
+- images/blog/running-a-power-app-as-edge-extension/flow-todo.png
+tags: []
+type: "regular"
+draft: false

+---

 To get started you do need a sample, the demo used to get you started is a solution to capture interesting pages in your browser to read later.
 I